dbrugne/donut/README.md

 - [ ] Op user list edit

 **Other**
-- Compress JS with require JS optimizer to reduce page load
 - User /logout not send a notlogged event
 - Image uploader doesn't work on <=IE9